Airdrie Music Lessons FAQ

-Drawing on my classical music education and performance background, I teach vocal students technique and ear training and apply those skills to contemporary forms of music (pop, rock, country, R&B, folk, blues, etc.).
+Drawing on our classical music education and performance background, we teach vocal students technique and ear training and apply those skills to contemporary forms of music (pop, rock, country, R&B, folk, blues, etc.).

 Each class begins with a focus on technique (vocal exercises to develop pitch, range, tone, breath control etc.) and ear training (training the brain to “hear” intervals, interpret melodies, etc.).
 While these exercises are often presented in the forms of “games”, the results are real – the students learn to sing in time and in tune and these skills are transferable from one song to the next.
 As the brain wires up for the language of music, these skills become transferable without the need to relearn them for each new song.